 Fucidin cream during pregnancy

 If you are pregnant or planning to get pregnant and you’re thinking about using this treatment, you may be wondering — is Fucidin cream safe in pregnancy?

 The answer is yes — using Fucidin cream during pregnancy is generally considered safe.
 The same goes for using other fusidic acid-based treatments such as creams, ointments or eye drops while pregnant.

 There is no clear evidence that using this medical cream will be harmful to your baby or adversely affect your pregnancy.
 This is because Fucidin cream is only applied topically to affected areas, so it will only have an impact on these localised areas.
 It isn’t really absorbed by the body, therefore it wouldn’t cause any negative effects to a pregnancy or unborn baby.

 Fucidin cream is also considered suitable for breastfeeding women for the same reasons.

-However, if you are pregnant, planning to have a baby, or breast-feeding, ask your doctor or pharmacist for advice before using this medicine.
+However, if you are pregnant, planning to have a baby or are breastfeeding, ask your doctor or pharmacist for advice before using this medicine.
 It’s always a good idea to discuss any treatment options with your GP or pharmacist to choose the lowest-risk medicine possible to treat any condition during pregnancy.

-Fucidin cream is an effective topical medication which is used to treat infected eczema and a range of other skin conditions, including impetigo.
+Fucidin cream is an effective topical medication that is used to treat infected eczema and a range of other skin conditions, including impetigo.

 Fucidin cream is an antibiotic treatment, containing the active ingredient fusidic acid, and should only be used to treat infected skin conditions caused by bacteria.
 The main Fucidin cream use is for infected eczema, but it can treat other bacterial infections too.